radiant-rstats/docs/data/app/code.md

 You can load an R-code file into Radiant by clicking the `Load code` button and selecting an .r or .R file.
 If you started Radiant from Rstudio you can save a report in HTML, Word, or PDF format by selecting the desired format from the drop-down manu and clicking `Save`.
 To save just the code choose `R-code` from the dropdown and press the `Save` button.

-If you started Radiant from Rstudio, you can also click the `Read data` button to browse for data and generate code to read it into Radiant.
+If you started Radiant from Rstudio, you can also click the `Read` button to browse for files and generate code to read it into Radiant.
+For example, read rda, rds, xls, yaml, and feather and add them to the `Datasets` dropdown.
+If the file type you want to load is not currently supported, the path to the file will be returned.
+If Radiant was started from an Rstudio project, the file paths used will be relative to the project root.
+Paths to files synced to local Dropbox or Google Drive folder will use the `find_dropbox` and `find_gdrive` functions to enhances reproducibility.

 As an example you can copy-and-paste the code below into the editor and press `Run code` to generate results.